 No Crying Sleep Training by Age

-Your child’s age and their developmental stage will have an impact on how you personalize some of the sleep training techniques.
+Your child’s age and developmental stage will have an impact on how you personalize some of the sleep training techniques.
 Please note that if there is a difference between your child’s physical age and developmental stage, you should use their developmentally adjusted age.

 In other words, if your baby was born prematurely, please use their adjusted age, based on their due date rather than on their actual birth date.